 This course teaches financial and managerial accounting concepts from a management perspective.
 It is designed to be useful particularly for those who aspire to be managers, management consultants, financial specialists (e.g., controller, financial analyst, auditor), or human resource specialists (e.g., personnel director, compensation consultant).
 The course highlights the reporting differences among industries, including manufacturing, retailing, and service firms, and regulated and non-regulated firms.
 Statements of actual companies, with an emphasis on international companies, are used in illustrations and cases.
 The actual financial statements highlight current financial reporting problems, including comprehensive income, segment reporting, options, post-retirement benefits, and the harmonization of international standards.

-Fraud and misconduct acts could adversely affect organizations.
-The impacts of fraud on businesses include, while not limited to, financial losses, fines and litigation costs as result of regulatory noncompliance, as well as negative reputation damage.
-Organizations need to have an effective fraud risk management program to mitigate, detect and respond to fraud risk.
-A sound compliance program is also critical and essential to the fraud risk management program as corporations are also required to comply with legal and regulatory requirements, such as Sarbanes-Oxley Act (SOX), Foreign Corruption Practice Act (FCPA).
-This course will explore key components and steps for developing a fraud risk management program to mitigate fraud risks and regulatory noncompliance regarding corporations.
+Fraud and misconduct acts can adversely affect organizations.
+The impacts of fraud on businesses include, while not limited to, financial losses, fines and litigation costs as result of regulatory noncompliance, and negative reputational damage.
+Organizations need to have an effective fraud risk management program in order to mitigate, prevent, detect and respond to fraud risk.
+A sound compliance program is also critical and essential to the fraud risk management program as corporations are required to comply with legal and regulatory requirements, such as the Sarbanes-Oxley Act (SOX), and the Foreign Corruption Practice Act (FCPA).
+This course will explore key components and steps for developing a fraud risk management program to mitigate fraud risks and regulatory noncompliance with respect to corporations.
 Cases are used in class.
-Fraud risk management topic is covered on the CFE (Certified Fraud Examiner) Exam.
+The topic of Fraud Risk Management is covered on the CFE (Certified Fraud Examiner) Exam.